-3.14 and it can't change.
+3.14 and cannot change.

 <?php const PI = 3.14; print_r(PI); // => 3.14

-PHP_VERSION— the current PHP version
+PHP_VERSION— the current version of PHP

-PHP_INT_MAX— the maximum value of integers
+PHP_INT_MAX— the maximum possible value of integers